matthewcpaul/mcp/_work/invision.md

 <div class="c-grid__half">
   <h2>Inspect for Studio</h2>
   <article class="c-grid__mt c-text-format">
     <p>Next, we surfaced more of the Studio design file on the web by rethinking the Inspect product from the ground up.
-InVision already had an Inspect feature for Sketch &amp; Craft users, but it struggled to meet the growing demands of developers and was brimming with bugs.
+InVision already had an Inspect feature for Sketch &amp; Craft users, but it struggled to meet the growing demands of developers changing landscape of how they collaborated with designers.
 This was an exercise in listening to both what data they needed and what features were getting in the way.
-We rearchitected the information design to account for any future properties that might be added to Studio, and redesigned the product to allow developers to spend less time in our app, and more time building theirs.</p>
+We rearchitected the information design to bring what they needed front and cneter, and to account for any future properties that might be added to the design tools.
+We monitored our instrumented metrics, gained in-app feedback, and made continuous improvememnts for each release of the product, always with the goal to have developers spend less time in our app, and more time building theirs.</p>
   </article>
 </div>
 <figure>